telerik/ajax-docs/controls/editor/functionality/toolbars/buttons/set-button-state.md

 >caption Figures 1-3: Three images that you can use for custom button states:

 ![active state icon](images/active-state-icon.gif) ![hovered state icon](images/hovered-state-icon.gif) ![selected state icon](images/selected-state-icon.gif)

+You can set images in the [RibbonBar ToolbarMode]({%slug editor/functionality/toolbars/using-ribbonbar%}) by:

+* setting the `ImageUrl` and `ImageUrlLarge` properties of the [EditorTool](/api/server/Telerik.Web.UI/EditorTool#properties-ImageUrl)

+* declaring them in the [toolsfile]({%slug editor/functionality/toolbars/using-toolsfile.xml%}#tool-element---tool)

+These images do not have different states on their own, hover and active states are provided by the ribbon bar buttons that contain the images.

 ### Lightweight RenderMode